MananKavi/assignment/README.md

 # assignment
-It is an assignment repo of python
+It is an assignment repo of python.
+All programs are written in Python 3.